-1. Nature of operations
+1 Nature of operations

-Alpine Canada Alpin ("the Association") is a non-profit organization incorporated under Part II of the Canada Corporations Act and is a Registered Canadian Amateur Athletic Association.
-The Association is also registered under the Charitable Fundraising Act of Alberta and has considered all required disclosures under Section 7(2) of the Act in preparing these financial statements.
+Alpine Canada Alpin (the Association) is a non-profit organization incorporated under Part II of the Canada Corporations Act and is a Registered Canadian Amateur Athletic Association.
+The Association is also registered under the Charitable Fundraising Act of Alberta (the Act) and has considered all required disclosures under Section 7(2) of the Act in preparing these financial statements.

-The Association is the national governing body responsible for the advancement of alpine ski racing in and for Canada, from domestic programs to operating the Canadian Alpine Ski Team, the Canadian Para-Alpine Ski Team and the Canada Ski-Cross Team which are comprised of Canada's best ski racers.
+The Association is the national governing body responsible for the advancement of alpine ski racing in and for Canada, from domestic programs to operating the Canadian Alpine Ski Team, the Canadian Para-Alpine Ski Team and the Canada Ski-Cross Team, which comprise Canada's best ski racers.
 The Association is also responsible for the development and accreditation of Canadian ski coaches.

-2. Summary of significant accounting policies
+2 Summary of significant accounting policies

-The financial statements of the Association have been prepared in accordance with accounting standards for notfor-profit organizations as set out in Part III of the CPA Handbook Canada.
+The financial statements of the Association have been prepared in accordance with accounting standards for not-for-profit organizations as set out in Part III of the Chartered Professional Accountants of Canada Handbook.
 Outlined below are those accounting policies considered particularly significant.